New Connections for Additional Water Flow to Florida Bay

 Historically, Lake Okeechobee combined with direct rainfall to hydrate the entire Everglades ecosystem, including Florida Bay.
 In today's managed system, the largest single source of fresh water into Florida Bay is direct rainfall over the bay itself, which accounts for more than 45 percent of its freshwater input.
 The other major source for freshwater flows into the bay is Taylor Slough in the southeastern part of Everglades National Park.

-Periodic droughts, such as in 1987 and 2015, have left the waters of Florida Bay too salty, contributing to vast seagrass die offs.
+Periodic droughts, such as in 1987 and 2015, have left the waters of Florida Bay too salty, contributing to vast seagrass die-offs that can lead to harmful algal blooms (see the graphic at right).
 The extreme high salinity in 2015 was the result of a 16-month, localized rainfall deficit.
 As a result, salinity in parts of Florida Bay was more than twice as high as ocean water.

 Florida Bay News